No Limit Poker

 Loose Aggressive

-The loose aggressive player is the
+The loose aggressive player is the player

-hand the way a Tight Aggressive player plays their premium hands.
+the way a Tight Aggressive player plays their premium hands.
 Going into hands

 with these players is a catch 22 situation, they often make moves with less than